nickhill97/Nick_Portfolio/README.md

-My name is Nick Hill, I am a First Class MSci Mathematics graduate from the University of Birmingham.
-Currently working remotely as a Software Developer for a tech start-up company in Bristol.
+My name is Nick Hill, I am a First Class MSci Mathematics graduate from the University of Birmingham now living in London.
+I am currently working remotely as a Software Developer for a tech start-up company in Bristol.
+In this role I have been a part of a small team of developers creating web apps and REST API for clients and an e-commerce app designed to provide independent businesses a place to trade online during the COVID-19 pandemic.

-Over the past year I have developed my data science skills by completing online courses and building a portfolio of work.
+I am passionate about machine learning, data science and computer science.
+Over the past year and a half I have developed my data science skills by completing online courses, reading blog posts and papers and finally, building a portfolio of machine learning projects.
 I have produced summaries of the projects I have completed to highlight some key aspects of each project.

 Further information about my education and experience can be found on my [LinkedIn profile.](https://www.linkedin.com/in/nicholas-hill-a74722145/)